A semigroup with linearithmic Dehn function: Preliminaries and introduction

-The study of the groups' and semigroups' Dehn function spectra, i.e. the sets of functions on natural numbers which are equivalent to the Dehn function of some group (or semigroup) presents a great interest.
-It is known that for any $k \in \n{N}$ there is a group with the Dehn function $n^k$ (see \cite{baumslag1993isoperimetric}).
-The work \cite{bridson1999fractional} presents first examples of groups with the Dehn function $n^\alpha$, where $\alpha$ is fractional, also the study of all possible such exponents $\alpha$ is there called the most fundamental problem considering Dehn functions of groups.
+The Dehn function spectrum for groups has been largely explored in the last three decades.
+First, Dehn function are closely related to word hyperbolicity, namely the group $G$ is hyperbolic if and only if $D_G(n) \sim n$.
+Also there is a linear-quadratic gap in the group spectrum: if $D_G(n) \prec n^2$, then $D_G(n) \sim n$.
+One can see the proof of these facts in \cite{gromov1987hyperbolic, yu1991hyperbolicity, papasoglu1995sub}.
+It is known that for any $k \in \n{N}$ there is a group with the Dehn function equivalent to $n^k$ (see \cite{baumslag1993isoperimetric}).
+The work \cite{bridson1999fractional} presented first examples of groups with the Dehn function equivalent to $n^\alpha$, where $\alpha$ is fractional.

-The Dehn function spectrum for groups has been largely explored.
 In the paper \cite{sapir-birget-rips} a broad class of group Dehn functions $\cgeq n^4$ is described.
 This result was later broadened to the class of functions $\cgeq n^2$ in the work \cite{olshanskii}.
 These works described the possible Dehn functions in terms of time functions of Turing machines.
 The overall result was that all superadditive functions which are computed ``quickly enough" are in the group spectrum.

-It is also well known that there is a linear-quadratic gap in the group spectrum: if for a group $G$ $D_G(n) \prec n^2$, then $D_G(n) \sim n$ (Dehn function is at least $n$ due to the $\sim$ relation).
-One can see the proof of this fact in \cite{gromov1987hyperbolic, yu1991hyperbolicity, papasoglu1995sub}.

-The semigroup spectrum is less explored.
-Obviously, we can say that it contains the whole group spectrum, since any group is a semigroup.
+There are significantly fewer results regarding the semigroup spectrum.
+Obviously, one can say that it contains the whole group spectrum, since any group is a semigroup.
 The opposite, however, might not be true.
 The work \cite{birget} draws a parallel between embeddings of semigroups into finitely presented semigroups and non-deterministic algorithms.
 In terms of Dehn functions, the results of this work imply that any (superadditive) function which is asymptotically equal to a square of the time function of some non-deterministic Turing machine lies in the spectrum of semigroup Dehn functions.
-This gives rather large spectrum for semigroup Dehn functions $\cgeq n^2$.
+This provides rather large part of the spectrum for semigroup Dehn functions $\cgeq n^2$.
+There were several attempts to define hyperbolicity for semigroups, namely geometric approach (see \cite{cain2013hyperbolicity} and word-hyperbolicity (see \cite{gilman2002definition, duncan2004word}).
+However, the relation of these definitions to the Dehn functions spectra are yet not clear.
+Also, there were recent attempts to study Dehn functions of semigroups with one defining relation (see \cite{nyberg2022dehn}), which present high interest due to the direct connection with the old problem of decidability for the word problem for these semigroups.